Repton School: Fee fixing and gender pay gap

-In September 2005, the school was one of fifty independent schools operating independent school fee-fixing, in breach of the Competition Act, 1998.
+In September 2005, the school was one of fifty schools operating independent school fee-fixing, in breach of the Competition Act, 1998.
 All of the schools involved were ordered to abandon this practice, pay a nominal penalty of £10,000 each and to make ex-gratia payments totalling three million pounds into a trust designed to benefit pupils who attended the schools during the period in respect of which fee information had been shared.
 The Bursar at the time was Carl Bilson.

 Female staff members were paid 56–57% less than their male coworkers at the school in 2018, and 50% less in 2019.

 Incidents

 In 2014, Southern Derbyshire Magistrates' Court fined the school £10,000 following a guilty plea to a health and safety charge after an incident of negligence.
 In April 2019, a teacher tested positive for drink-driving after police saw his vehicle mount a kerb and then enter the school grounds.
 He was subsequently convicted and banned from driving for 20 months.
 Two months later a chemical spillage at the school's sports centre resulted in nine individuals needing precautionary treatment, as a result of a chlorine leak.

+In the summer of 2023, a 14-year-old girl died on the school campus at an event organised by Christians in Sport, a third-party religious group.